William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Image right: The Golden Lion Inn, originally stood in Deritend; it was re-erected in Cannon Hill Park in 1910 - drawn 1939.
 Grateful thanks and acknowledgements for the use of this image to E W Green Historic Buildings in Pen & Ink - The Work of William Albert Green.
-See Acknowledgements for a link to his website.
+S

 An unusual feature of Cannon Hill is the Golden Lion, an early 16th-century timber-framed house which stood originally in Digbeth High Street.
 It is typical of many in that area until the 19th century.
 Saved from destruction for road-widening this Grade I Listed building was re-erected here in 1911.
 The building is curretly in a very poor state.

 Cannon Hill Park also boasts a good Victorian bandstand.
 Dating from c1880 it is of cast-iron, octagonal in shape and is Grade II Listed.